 Make a Lapbook!

-Beth Hempton and I have loved having the opportunity of doing workshops on graphic organizers for homeschooling support groups and teachers’ workshops.
-We love teaching old and new friends how to make lapbooks, our favorite mini-books, and other tools for teaching and learning.
+Beth Hempton and I love doing workshops on graphic organizers for homeschooling support groups and teachers’ workshops.
+And we especially love teaching old and new friends how to make lapbooks and mini-books.

-It is especially rewarding to see some ‘traditional textbook curriculum” moms and teachers learn that hands on projects such as mini-books and lapbooks were not only educational, but also fun!
-It’s never a bad thing to spice up book work with a colorful and creative hands on activity, and graphic organizers such as lapbooks can be much less intimidating to a reluctant writer than staring at a blank page.
-Believe me, I’ve been there.
+It’s never a bad thing to spice up book work with a colorful and creative hands-on activity.
+And graphic organizers such as lapbooks can be much less intimidating to a reluctant writer than staring at a blank page.

 What is a graphic organizer, anyway?